David Baddiel: Stand-up

 In 2013, he returned to stand-up comedy with his critically acclaimed show Fame (Not the Musical), which ran at the Edinburgh Festival Fringe before transferring to London's Menier Chocolate Factory and a subsequent nationwide tour.
 In Spring 2016 Baddiel premiered a new show, My Family: Not the Sitcom, again at the Menier Chocolate Factory; the confessional show tells the true story of Baddiel's recently deceased mother and dementia-suffering father.

 Following a five-week run, the show transferred to London's West End in September 2016 for another five-week run at the Vaudeville Theatre.
 In spring 2017 it was announced that the show would return to the West End for one final ten-week run at the Playhouse Theatre in March 2017.
 In the same month, it was announced that the show was nominated for an Olivier Award, in The Entertainment and Family category.
 Rob Newman saw one of these performances, the first time the two had been in the same room since 1993.
-The show was performed as part of the Montreal Comedy Festival in 2017 and will tour the UK in 2018.
-Most recently, Baddiel took the show to a four-city tour of Australia.
-His new show about social media, Trolls: Not The Dolls, toured the UK in 2020.
+The show was performed as part of the Montreal Comedy Festival in 2017 and toured the UK in 2018.
+Baddiel took the show to a four-city tour of Australia.
+His show about social media, Trolls: Not The Dolls, toured the UK in 2020.